Law of Supply Quick Check: A full breakdown to Understanding Economic Principles

 To verify the law of supply in practice, follow this structured approach:

-- Identify the Variables: Determine the independent variable (price) and the dependent variable (quantity supplied). confirm that other factors (ceteris paribus) remain constant.
+- Identify the Variables: Determine the independent variable (price) and the dependent variable (quantity supplied). check that other factors (ceteris paribus) remain constant.

 - Gather Data: Collect historical data on prices and corresponding quantities supplied for a specific good or service.
 This could come from market reports, industry studies, or government statistics.